onqtam/headjack/src/moderation.md

 - President Trump makes a tweet -- how was his tweet retweeted during the first few minutes afterwards?
 This method would help to detect bot-like activity on Twitter by scanning time blocks right after a specific account makes a tweet to see if the same accounts are active each time. https://docs.google.com/document/d/1xVrPoNutyqTdQ04DXBEZW4ZW4A5RAQW2he7qIpTmG-M/edit

+> "As I've said for a long time, I don't mind moderation, I just want to be in charge of what I see.
+Give me the tools that the moderators have, let me be able to filter out bots at some confidence level; let me see "removed" posts, banned accounts; don't mess with my searches unless I've asked for that explicitly.
+Power to the people." - [source](https://news.ycombinator.com/item?id=33447848)